 Rebuild and update your DTB, and eventually reboot the board.
 You should now be able to probe your bus:

-No device is detected yet, because we did not wire the nunchuk yet.
+No devices are detected, because we did not wire the nunchuk yet.

 Wiring the I2C device

 Let's connect the Nunchuk provided by your instructor to the I2C1 bus on the board, using breadboard wires: